 Yext did an amazing job at TechCrunch50 at pitching their pay-per-call local business advertising model.
 Plus, his live demo really shows off all the key features of the product!
 And we get the line: “you asked me to call about a Porsche, even though this is a startup conference.”

 Given that AdMob were eventually acquired by Google for $750 million, this is well worth a watch.
 You can see Omar Hamoui convincingly predict just how important mobile would become.

 Another fantastic and very convincing elevator pitch, this time from co-founder of CupAd Josh Light.

 16. Hungry House

 Back in 2007, this idea was way ahead of the game.
 And although their deal with Caan and Bannatyne fell through at due diligence, Hungry House’s founders did impress the general public.
 They’re now a big household name.

 Founder Cyrus Massoumi takes the storytelling approach in this pitch and demonstrates the need for ZocDoc’s product.
 This pitch really helped them put their mark on the map.

-By explaining the stats behind clean drinking water, Michael Pritchard really emphasises the scale of the problem.
+By explaining the stats behind clean drinking water, Michael Pritchard really focuses the scale of the problem.
 In contrast, his solution seems simple and innovative, most of the best startup pitches emphasize a tacit need for the product and themselves as the solution

 Founder Todd Silverstein gets the audience onboard with a few laughs, before diving into exactly how his product will solve the problem at hand.
 Vizify were eventually acquired by Yahoo, so the founders were doing something right!